noahsadaka/CASPER/README.md

 # CASPER
-C++ Astrodynamics, SPICE-based, Propagation, Ephemeris Research (name WIP).
+C++ Aided, SPICE-based, Propagation for Ephemeris model Results (name WIP).

 A C++ N-body propagation tool that is wrapped with pybind11 to be called from Python.